What is a contact center?

 - 5 benefits of a contact center

-- Key contact center services and features
+- Key contact center technology and features

-- The future of contact center technology
+- The future of contact centers

 Contact center vs. call center

-Call centers and contact centers can have overlapping responsibilities, but there are distinct differences between the two.
+Successful call centers and contact centers can have overlapping responsibilities, but there are distinct differences between the two.

 Call center software only handles calls, routing them to different departments, often with the help of a business Voice over Internet Protocol (VoIP).
 However, a contact center offers customers multiple support channels, including phone, email, chat, messaging apps, social media, and self-service options.